Why is it so hard to spot mistakes in your own work?

-They’re not important.
+They’re not important to your brain.
 That’s why.

 But to your brain?
 It’s not interested in the level of detail we need in our comms-heavy and trust-building business world.
 It’s too busy focusing on what it does find important.
 We’ll get to that in a bit.